mysteryx93/Modern.Net-Tutorial/README.md

 I will use the [432hz Player](https://sourceforge.net/projects/player432hz/) several times for sample codes.

 You can post your comments in the [Discussions section](https://github.com/mysteryx93/Modern.Net-Tutorial/discussions).
+It can be downloaded for Windows, Linux or MacOS.

 [> Next: Avalonia UI](2_Avalonia.md)